-Christopher Brown is a community development professional and emerging artist from Mulubinba (also known as Newcastle NSW).
+Christopher Brown is a community development professional, photographer and emerging artist from Mulubinba, Awabakal country (also known as Newcastle NSW).

-Christopher is a qualified, experienced, and empathetic community worker.
+Christopher is a passionate community worker.
 He is a passionate ally of CALD and BIPOC communities.
 As an openly queer gay male is active in the local LGBTQIA+ community.

-He has a diverse skill set, having worked in many roles spanning across youth engagement, group facilitation, community supported agriculture and community gardens, social participation, place making initiatives, governance, service re-design, funding contract management, grants, communications, strategic planning, community surveying and data analysis.
-Chris has a keen interest in organisations which are delivering authentic, impact focused, human centered, community services.
+He has a diverse skill set, having worked in many roles spanning across youth engagement, group facilitation, community supported agriculture and community gardens, social participation, place making initiatives, governance, service re-design, funding contract management and grants.

 Christopher is currently engaged in the role of Community Engagement Worker, at Southlake Community Services, facilitating programs at Yunung Community Garden